Guidelines For ApplicantsDetailed information about how to complete your application

 We ask that all cheques are banked promptly.
 Any cheques not banked within 2 months will not be re-issued unless there are exceptional circumstances.

-The Trust considers all applications in date-received order at a Sub Committee held every 6-8 weeks.
+The Trust initially considers all applications in date-received order at a Sub Committee held every 6-8 weeks.
 Applications from Exeter and East Devon are considered before those from elsewhere.
+Larger requests (>£5,000) may be deferred until the next full Trustees’ Meeting if the Sub Committee recommends that support at a higher level should be considered.
+These are held in March, June, September and December.
 The date of the next Sub Committee is posted on the ‘News‘ page, along with the cut-off date – to be considered at this meeting, we need to have received your paperwork on or before the cut-off date.
 You will receive confirmation of the outcome of your application shortly after the meeting, either by e-mail or letter.
 If there is information missing, such as accounts, proof of bank details, quotes (if appropriate) or budget (if appropriate), we will request this via e-mail but please note that this may delay the consideration of your application until the subsequent meeting.
-We ask you to acknowledge receipt of the grant in writing so that we know the grant has been safely received, and for completeness of our records – please wait until you have confirmed receipt of your grant (if paid via BACS) before doing this.
+We ask you to acknowledge receipt of the grant in writing so that we know the grant has been safely received, and for completeness of our records – please wait until you have confirmed receipt of your grant before doing this.
 Those successful applicants who do not acknowledge receipt of their grant within a reasonable time period will have a note on file to this effect and this could be detrimental to the outcome of a subsequent application.

 Please make sure you have done the following:

 - Answered all the questions on the form in the spaces provided.
 Please ensure you have told us how much you are applying for (question 15).
 Your application will not be processed unless the form has been signed and dated.

 - Returned the completed application form together with the following: